H-7349

 Plain Language

-No individual, corporation, or entity may provide, advertise, or offer therapy or psychotherapy services to the public in Rhode Island through AI — including Internet-based AI — unless those services are actually conducted by a state-licensed professional.
-This effectively prohibits standalone AI therapy products that operate without a licensed professional conducting the service.
-The prohibition applies to any entity offering services to the Rhode Island public, not just to licensed professionals themselves.
-Religious counseling and peer support are excluded from the definition of therapy services and are therefore not covered.
+No individual, corporation, or entity may provide, advertise, or offer therapy or psychotherapy services to the public in Rhode Island — including through Internet-based AI — unless those services are actually conducted by a state-licensed professional.
+This effectively prohibits standalone AI therapy products that operate without a licensed professional conducting the services.
+The prohibition extends to advertising as well as actual delivery, and applies to any entity type, not just licensed professionals.

 Statutory Text